 “A lot of this city’s success is driven by the thoughtfulness and execution of all of you, in terms of the builders and the developers and the management.
 I do spend a lot of time discussing the amenities for these buildings and it does take time, effort, and expense to launch them.
 It makes a huge difference in the quality of lifestyle to the residents and the city of Jersey City.
 The city is a great partner with all of us in helping projects move forward.”

-Skoloff & Wolfe is a recognized leader in the area of property tax law and has worked on significant transactions on the gold coast.
-For commercial property owners who would like to explore possible property tax relief or need assistance with property tax due diligence, contact Skoloff & Wolfe at 973.992.0900.
+Skoloff & Wolfe, P.C. is recognized in the area of property tax law and has worked on significant transactions on the gold coast.
+For commercial property owners who would like to explore possible property tax relief or need assistance with property tax due diligence, contact Skoloff & Wolfe, P.C. at 973.992.0900.